 Balos Lagoon on the north-west tip of Chania.

-Maleme a long sand and pebble beach west of Chania on the north coast of Crete.
+Maleme Beach is a wide sandy beach 22 km west of Chania town on the north.

 Agia Roumeli a small remote village on south coast; get there by ferry to see the Samaria Gorge.